tsuipz/golang-mirror-extension/README.md

 # Golang HTML Mirror Extension

 This extensions focuses on mirroring Golang HTML Variables right away.
+When you paste in the Golang HTML variables, it will convert/empty the variables and produce text to copy.

 ## Features

 - Converts Golang HTML values into Mirror Variables
 - Empty Golang HTML Variables
-- Copy tex from inside textarea box.
+- Copy text from inside textarea box.

 ## Uploading Extensions